 Universal 1440 Entertainment, the direct to video arm of Universal Studios is back again.
-They’ve given us such many years later sequels as Hard Target 2, The Car: Road to Revenge and Tales From The Hood 2.
+They’ve given us such many years later sequels as Hard Target 2, The Car: Road to Revenge and Tales From The Hood 2 and 3.
 Now we have Doom: Annihilation which, to be fair is more of a reboot of the game inspired franchise than a sequel to 2005’s DOOM.

 For those not familiar with the original game, it involves scientists on one of Mars’ moons, Phobos accidentally opening a portal to hell.
 One lone Space Marine is left to stop the invading demons.
 The 2005 film was based on DOOM 3 which got rid of most of the explicitly Satanic imagery and replaced the demons with creatures that looked like they came from a Resident Evil film.
 Doom: Annihilation at least adds some of that back.
 Writer/director Tony Giglio (Timber Falls, S.W.A.T.: Under Siege) delivers a film that still feels more like a cheap Aliens clone most of the time though.

 A squad of UAC Marines is on its way to begin a three-year mission at a research station on Phobos.
 The assignment is punishment for a major fuck up on the part of one of their members.
 However, they find the facility seemingly deserted except for the occasional dead body.
 And stuff written on the walls in blood, in ancient Sumerian no less.
 They soon find the missing researchers, or more accurately the researchers find them.
 Only they’re now hyperviolent zombies.

 And then the demons show up.
 And we learn that some of the scientists had their own agenda.
 And then everything literally goes to Hell…